 Best Rimfire Scopes on the Market Reviews

 The Crossfire II rimfire scope features extra long eye relief, a forgiving eye box, and a generous field of view (FOV).
-It also comes with a handy fast focus eyepiece, which allows you to quickly and easily focus the reticle.
-These features make it easy to get on target quickly, find a good sight picture, and pop off fast, accurate shots.
+It also comes with a handy, fast focus eyepiece.
+These features make it easy to get on target quickly, find a good sight picture, and pop off rapid, accurate shots.

 The Simmons Truplex Rimfire Riflescope is perfect for budget conscious shooters.
 Don’t be fooled by the affordable price tag, this scope is packed with awesome features.
 It definitely provides the best value for the money of any of the scopes on our list.